bradleyayers/django-celery-transactions/README.md

   that sending tasks from Django's shell will work as expected, as will the transaction decorators `commit_on_success`, `commit_manually`, etc.

-**Note:** As middleware is used to implement this functionality, it will only work from within the request/response cycle.
+**Note:** As request signals are used to implement this functionality, it will only work from within the request/response cycle.

 ## Installation/Use